Halifax (federal electoral district): Geography

-The district includes the old city of Halifax except for the extreme western part, the area along the west coast of Halifax Harbour and along the Atlantic Ocean until Pennant.
+The district includes the old City of Halifax except for the extreme western part, the area along the west coast of Halifax Harbour and along the Atlantic Ocean until Pennant.
 It also includes Sable Island.
 The area is 214.58 km2.

 Members of Parliament

-Halifax was a two-member riding from 1867 to 1968, electing its members through Block Voting.
-Since 1968, it has elected just one MP in each election, electing its member though First past the post.
+Halifax was a two-member riding from 1867 to 1968, electing its members through block voting.
+Since the 1968 Canadian federal election, it has elected just one MP in each election, electing its member through first past the post.

-This riding has elected the following Members of Parliament:
+This riding has elected the following members of Parliament: